 Contractors / Paid Staff

-The ASF pays both for a number of services, and for several contractors to continue to keep core infrastructure running.
-Normally we rely on volunteers for all of our work - both at the technical and project levels, and at the organizational and board levels.
-However maintaining a reliable and secure infrastructure to keep all of our services running requires paid staff.
+The ASF pays contractors to keep core infrastructure running, e.g., sysadmins.
+Normally we rely on volunteers for all of our work both at the technical and project levels, as well as the organizational and board levels.
+However, maintaining a reliable and secure infrastructure to keep all of our services running requires paid staff.
 These expenses along with hardware and bandwidth costs make up the largest part of our annual corporate budget.